orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Keep pulsing certain rays "does it continue" - is it still consistent?

 Self-imposed limitations
+- [ ] Limitation as things we seem to not be able to change.
+- [ ] What if I could only solve this "without this other thing". ; Simulating different, ..., fewer resources.

 - [ ] Proved in some finite space as opposed to general one.
 - [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))